LHarveyDev/homes-for-hounds/README.md

 ### Content

-- Some content on the Home page and About Us page was taken from [here](https://www.greyhoundtrust.org.uk/home-a-greyhound/all-about-greyhounds) All other content was written by the developer.
+- The 'Did you know?' and 'Facts & Figures' content on the About Us page was taken from [here](https://www.greyhoundtrust.org.uk/home-a-greyhound/all-about-greyhounds) All other content was written by the developer.

-- Content for the articles section on the Home page were taken from [here](https://www.barleykennels.co.uk) and [here](https://greyhoundrescuewales.co.uk) All other content was written by the developer.
+- Content for the articles section on the Home page were taken from [here](https://www.barleykennels.co.uk) and [here](https://www.greyhoundtrust.org.uk) All other content was written by the developer.

 - Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)